RichCap/Exclusive_RG-A_Momentum_Corrections/README.md

 2) Start Pass2 Corrections for the Fall 2018 Data once available

 ## Update Notes:
+As of 10-27-2023:
+    * Updated the Exclusivity Cuts in the Spring 2019 datasets and made a new default Missing Mass Cut for all Single Pion Files
+        * The default cut filters all events with an uncorrected missing mass of more than 1.8 GeV
+        * Reason for new default cut: The phase space histograms were showing many events (particularly at low electron momentum) which were clearly not appearing in any other relevant histograms
+            * Made this cut to help better represent the actual events being included while not cutting too tightly as to have any significant chances of effecting the other plots accidentally

 As of 10-23-2023:
     * Correction Progress:
         * Fall 2018   - Pass 1 corrections are COMPLETED